 Tesla is moving into the Waldorf-Astoria, courtesy of John Astor.
 A SEXY MAID unpacks the famous inventor's ever-finer wardrobe.
-As Tesla dresses for a gala fund-raising event, the maid looks like she could jump his bones.
+As Tesla dresses for a fund-raising gala, the maid looks like she could jump his bones.

 INT.
 THE PLAYERS CLUB - NIGHT